irobert0126/AITrojan/README.md

 # AITrojan Detection

 Our tool provides the state-of-art AI trojan detection mechanism.
-Due to the trend of trojan attacks, it is critical for developers to scan the 3rd-party AI model before intergreting into the product.
-Based on our experience to protect various of AI products in JD.com, we generalized the demandings to this tool, which including the following key features:
+Due to the trend of trojan attacks, it is critical for developers to scan the 3rd-party AI model before importing into the product.
+Based on our experience to protect various of AI products in JD.com, we generalized the demanding to this tool, which including the following key features:

 * Framework-agnostic: We support the models developed on most popular ML frameworks, such as Keras, Tensorflow and pytorch.
 * Seed Free: Our tool "reverse engineer" seed (valid input samples) on each label.